m4c4r0n1n/nananvim/README.md

 ## What's in it?

-- **Snacks.nvim**: Dashboard on startup, plus the fuzzy finder/file picker that can preview images, PDFs, and more right in your terminal (Kitty or Ghostty — anything with the kitty graphics protocol)
+- **Snacks.nvim**: Dashboard on startup, plus the fuzzy finder/file picker that can preview images, PDFs, and more right in your terminal (Kitty or Ghostty, anything with the kitty graphics protocol)
 - **Treesitter**: Better syntax highlighting and code navigation for 20+ languages
 - **LSP**: Language servers auto-install through Mason (Lua, Python, TypeScript, C/C++, HTML/CSS/JSON out of the box)
-- **Completion**: nvim-cmp with kind icons, bordered menu/docs, and inline ghost text — plus a hook to append your own sources
+- **Completion**: nvim-cmp with kind icons, bordered menu/docs, and inline ghost text, plus a hook to append your own sources
 - **Linting**: nvim-lint layered on top of LSP (shellcheck, markdownlint, hadolint, yamllint auto-installed); add a linter by adding one table entry
 - **DAP**: Debug Adapter Protocol support for Python and C/C++/Rust (via codelldb) with DAP UI, and automatic `.vscode/launch.json` loading per project
 - **Theme Switcher**: Browse and preview colorschemes in real-time with `<leader>th`
 - **Rose Pine Moon**: Default theme, blacked out by default (theme text colors on a pure black background); `<leader>tb` swaps between blackout and the theme's own background
-- **AI (opt-in)**: Codeium inline suggestions + Avante chat, both off by default — flip them on with a `lua/config/local.lua` (see AI setup below)
+- **AI (opt-in)**: Codeium inline suggestions + Avante chat, both off by default, flip them on with a `lua/config/local.lua` (see AI setup below)
 - **Other stuff**: Bufferline for tabs, gitsigns for git integration, trouble for diagnostics, todo-comments, autopairs, surround motions, conform for formatting, snacks terminal, lualine status bar

 ### Extras switch

 The richer completion UI, standalone linting, and the DAP layer are all wired through a single master switch at `lua/config/extras.lua`.
-They're **on by default** but still fully lazy-loaded — the flags only decide whether a feature's trigger is armed, not whether it loads at startup.
+They're **on by default** but still fully lazy-loaded, the flags only decide whether a feature's trigger is armed, not whether it loads at startup.
 Flip any to `false` to make it genuinely gone on a lean machine: